The Hottest Commodity in Bulk

 It all starts with producing more reliable and accurate performance curves.
 Traditionally, in order to mitigate the risk of performance claims and unprofitable voyages, commercial descriptions relying on manual data incorporate conservative buffers due to a lack of confidence.
 Overly conservative buffers ultimately limit the marketability and revenue generation potential of vessels, by reducing offered efficiency or requiring more room for fuel in the voyage P&L. And it’s all driven by the lack of insight that infrequent and inaccurate noon data provide for the teams generating the descriptions.

-Meanwhile, the very nature of HFD provides much more granular visibility into a ship’s efficiency.
+Meanwhile, the very nature of high frequency data provides much more granular visibility into a ship’s efficiency.
 Basing vessel performance models on it inspires more confidence across shipping companies because it produces a vastly more accurate expectation of vessel performance.
 In some cases, while the overall curves of the two datasets might be similar, the increased granularity of sensor data increases the confidence that the vessel will actually perform as described.

 More Comprehensive Performance Curves